visgl/deck.gl/API-GUIDELINES.md

     }
 ```
 Remarks:
-* deck.gl does not support plain objects as `data`.
-Support for objects would
+* deck.gl does not attempt to support plain objects as `data`.
-  impose too many restrictions on layer iteration code and make layers less
-  readable.

 ## Rules for Naming Props, Attributes, Uniforms and updateTriggers